 - Although inaudible to human hearing, the cubs could hear from a couple kilometers off in the distance that the pride had made a kill

-- The cubs were in fact leading us to the kill
+- The cubs were in fact leading us to the kill!

 The cubs quickly jumped in the fray to try and swallow a few bites.
 The target of the kill was suspected by our guide to be a baby African buffalo and unfortunately there was not much to go around.

-However, day 2 started out very well.
+Nonetheless, day 2 started out very well.
 Our guide got clued into the location of some cheetahs that were hanging out on the savanna.
 Fortunately, they were still there when we arrived and we got some great photos.

-Another Pride of Lions
+Pride of Lions Day 2

 - This pride did not have many cubs indicating that the pride was not able to feed very often

 - The single cub we were able to observe with this pride was in very poor condition, it appeared to be malnourished.

 A single cub that was part of this pride can be observed in the center of the picture.
 Additionally, it is lying down in between the two lionesses with its head resting against the shoulder of the one lioness.
 Indeed, we were able to observe that lion cub was not very healthy and it appeared very thin.